Antoan Richardson

 Antoan Edward Richardson (born October 8, 1983) is a Bahamian-American former professional baseball outfielder who currently serves as the first base coach for the Atlanta Braves of Major League Baseball (MLB).
 He played in MLB for the Braves and New York Yankees.
 Before his professional career, he played college baseball at Palm Beach Community College and Vanderbilt University.
-Richardson served as the first base coach for the San Francisco Giants from 2020 to 2023 and served as the bench coach for the 2023 Great Britain national baseball team.
+Richardson served as the first base coach for the San Francisco Giants from 2020 to 2023, as the first base coach for the New York Mets from 2024 to 2025 and as the bench coach for the 2023 Great Britain national baseball team.

 Personal

 Richardson was born in Nassau, in the Bahamas.
 He grew up in the Bahamas, raised by his single mother and grandparents.
 Richardson is a citizen of both the Bahamas and the United States.

 In seventh grade, he was cut from his school's softball team.
 After his playing days, Richardson founded nonprofit organization Project Limestone to provide youth programs that encourage young people to respect their peers, to work together, to define their goals, and set them on a path to achieve those goals.
 Its focus is in the classroom, in sports, and in the community.